+PUBLIC ENGAGEMENT

-PLANNING PUBLIC ENGAGEMENT Key Questions for Local Officials
+Planning Public Engagement: Key Questions for Local Officials

-Local agencies benefit from appropriate and successful engagement of the public.
-For instance, public engagement can improve decision-making through the solicitation and identification of community members' values, ideas and recommendations.
-Other outcomes include more informed and engaged residents, greater support for a public decision made and enhanced public confidence in local government.
+Cities and counties benefit from appropriate and successful engagement of the public.
+For instance, local agencies improve their decision-making through the solicitation and identification of community members' values, ideas and recommendations.
+Other outcomes include more informed and engaged residents, greater support for a public decision made, and enhanced public confidence in local government.
+(Also see Why Engage the Public www.ca-ilg.org/WhyEngage.)